EyeLoveKnots

 Pattern Notes:

-In the pattern, I will instruct to example, in Round 5 “DC into R3”.
+In the pattern, I will instruct for example, in Round 5 “DC into R3”.
 In the photo above, you can see how there is a skipped stitch in white, and two rows of chains above it.
 You will push those chains to the back, and work the double crochet just into that skipped stitch in white.
+The sample shown is my Through the Window Soap Cozy.

 To change yarn colors, do so in the last yarn over of the previous row.
 If needed, see my How to Change Yarn Colors in Crochet tutorial.
 Drop old color to the back, and carry up on the side.
 When you add your border, it will cover up the carried yarn.

 R2: Chain 1, turn.
 SC into the 1st SC, and each SC across.
-Switch to Reef.
+Switch to CC.

 R6: Chain 1, turn.
 SC into the 1st SC, and each SC across.
-Switch to Reef.
+Switch to CC.

 Border: Chain 1, turn.
-SC into each stitch across, (SC, chain 2, SC) into the corner, evenly SC (that’s 1 stitch per row) down the side of the scarf, (SC, chain 2, SC) into the next corner, SC across the opposite side of the foundation chain, (SC, chain 2, SC) into the next corner, evenly SC (that’s 1 stitch per row) up the side of the scarf, SC into the same stitch as the 1st, chain 1, then slip stitch join to the 1st SC.
+SC into each stitch across, 3 SC into the next stitch to form a corner (or a SC, chain 2, SC for a more square corner), evenly SC (that’s 1 stitch per row) down the side of the scarf, 3 SC into the next stitch to form a corner (or a SC, chain 2, SC for a more square corner), SC across the opposite side of the foundation chain, 3 SC into the next stitch to form a corner (or a SC, chain 2, SC for a more square corner), evenly SC (that’s 1 stitch per row) up the side of the scarf, SC into the same stitch as the 1st, then slip stitch join to the 1st SC (which takes the place of the last SC).

 Fasten off, and weave in ends.